Take a moment to think about what you want in life. What is your purpose for getting up every day? What keeps you going?

 If we can just let go of our ego, find satisfaction with what we already have, imagine how simple and easy life would be.
 We wouldn’t need to prove anything.

 The real goal is contentment.

 Which, can only be done when you live for you and doing the things you love.

 So, next time you find yourself wanting more, ask yourself why?

 When life gets hard, having more things won’t solve the problem.
-It just makes adds flair to the picture.
-It makes things appear to be better when in reality there’s no change.
+It just makes things appear to be better when in reality there’s no change.

-Appearances don’t mean a single thing if you’re not satisfied inside.
+Appearances don’t mean a single thing when you’re not satisfied inside.

 Instead of finding happiness in things, find it within yourself.
 Identify what you want by separating your wants and needs, and understand why you want it in the first place.